LCLPYT/player-switch/README.md

     #The language to use for the message of the day
     language = "en_us"

+#Code of conduct.
+Is shown every time a player joins the server.
+[codeOfConduct]
+    #Whether to enable the code of conduct feature
+    enabled = true

+    #Localized code of conduct text
+    [codeOfConduct.languages]
+        en_us = """
+English text to show...
+"""
+        de_de = """
+German text to show...
+"""

 #A Discord webhook can be configured so that notifications about new turns are sent to a Discord channel.
 #Participants that have a Discord user ID defined will also be pinged when it's their turn.
 [discordWebhook]